-Data processors are used in certain BlueConic connections to transform or filter data being exchanged between BlueConic and other systems via CSV files.
+Data processors are used in certain BlueConic connections to transform or filter data being exchanged between BlueConic and other systems.
 Data processors ensure that BlueConic imports and exports the data correctly by cleaning up or transforming the data, to store data in normalized format, or to remove variations in addresses, for example.
 This helps you to ensure that data being exchanged is validated, corrected, and cleansed.

-Here are some examples of data processors that transform or filter data being imported to or exported from BlueConic via CSV:
+Here are some examples of available data processors that transform or filter data being imported to or exported from BlueConic:

 Which BlueConic Connections use data processors?

 The following BlueConic connections enable you to use data processors:

 - Facebook Leads Connection (for data imports)

 - Salesforce Marketing Cloud Connection (for data imports)

 - Snowflake Connection